lahteeph/terraform-project/README.md

 ## Creating keypair
-  lets create a pair key locally and include it on the code for authorization and accessibility.
+  lets create a pair key locally and include it on the code for authorization and accessibility. same ssh-key will be used for both public and private instances for simplicity.

 ![keypair pics](https://github.com/user-attachments/assets/35c578e6-46cc-4b42-834d-4f9424ad8162)